brunombatinica/eggTimer/README.md

 Toy project to help learn HTML, CSS and simple JS

+Need to install electron
-To create application (run in terminal): electron-packager .
+Need to install gh-pages package to allow us to publish hte src folder To create application (run in terminal):

+npx electron-packager .
 APPNAME --platform=win32 --arch=x64 --icon=path/to/icon.ico